amyDing629/CSC207-Project/phase2/FeatureList.md

  and do not have an explicit account.

 ### 4. ClientUser Limit System
+Only the admin user can log in and change the default limit value for client users.
+After login, click the edit info button, the admin user can choose which limit to reset, for example, week transaction limit and incomplete transaction limit.

 ### 5. Addition status for accounts
 The user can set the left status to be true by set up the end date,